g1a/starter/README.md

 ### Optimized Composer dist releases ###

 Your project's [.gitattributes](/.gitattributes) file comes pre-configured to exclude unnecessary files in Composer `dist` releases.

+### Configuration files ###

+Your project will automatically read in a configuration file in yaml format that you may use for providing command option default values and storing other user-overridable settings.
+See [consolidation/config](https://github.com/consolidation/config) for more information.

 ## Contributing